guilhermedeoliveira/design-system/CONTRIBUTING.md

 ### Generating the documentation website

-Enter into `site` directory and run `yarn site:start` to start the Gatsby development server of the documentation website.
+Enter into `site` directory and run `yarn site:start` to start the Gatsby development server of the documentation website on port `8000`.

 The documentation uses the local built version of bold (from the `lib/` folder), so make sure to run `yarn build` every time you want the changes from the bold components take effect on the Gatsby site generation.